m-voit/concepts-of-programming-languages/study-project/paper.md

 <var> ::= '[a-zA-Z0-9]*'
 ```

-A valid expression would be `A & B | !C` which means A and B or not C.
+A valid expression would be `A & B | !C`.
-Consists of an ast, parser and boolean parser.
+Depending on the values of A, B and C, which can be true or false, the parser determines the result of the expression.

 ## Functional programming concepts